Psychtoolbox-3/psychtoolbox-3.github.com/docs/CalibrateMonSpd.md

 11/08/06 cgb, dhb  OS/X.
 9/27/08 dhb  Default primary bases is 1 now.
 Use [RefitCalLinMod](RefitCalLinMod) to change later if desired.
 8/19/12 mk   [Ask](Ask) user for choice of display output device.
+6/30/23 mk   Use new clut mapping to fix this mess on standard gpus.
+Also allow
+             choice of different supported colormeters, not just PR-650.